hannah-be/the-fourth-R/README.md

 ## Design
-I used [NIICE](https://niice.co/m/70ecd2f5c183512ade440736f245dc1e) to collect some sources of inspiration for before starting to design my wireframes.
+I used [NIICE](https://niice.co/m/70ecd2f5c183512ade440736f245dc1e) to collect sources of inspiration for before starting to design my wireframes.
 I wanted something green because of the instantly recognisable motif of the leaf as part of the environment movement.

 Green - leaf motif instantly recognisable.